Jorge Cruickshank García

-Jorge Cruickshank García (July 29, 1911 – January 1989) was a Mexican politician.
-He was the general secretary of the Popular Socialist Party and a five-time parliamentarian.
+Jorge Cruickshank García (29 July 1911 – 17 January 1989) was a Mexican politician.
+He was the general secretary of the Popular Socialist Party (PPS) and a five-time parliamentarian.

 Early life and activism

 Jorge Cruickshank was born in Tehuantepec in the state of Oaxaca.
 He attended primary and secondary education in Veracruz.
 He continued his studies in the city and obtained engineering and secondary teaching degrees.
 He became active in the communist youth movement, and between 1939 and 1940 was a national leader of the Communist Youth.
 He was also a trade union organizer.
-He took part in the founding of Sindicato Nacional de Trabajadores de la Educación (SNTE), and became the general secretary of SNTE local 10 in 1943.
+He took part in the founding of the National Education Workers' Union (SNTE), and became the general secretary of SNTE local 10 in 1943.
 He later held various positions in the SNTE national organization.

 In the PPS

 In 1948 he took part in founding the Popular Party (which later became the Popular Socialist Party, PPS).
 He was a Popular Party candidate for parliament in the 1949 election.
 In 1958 he again stood for parliament.
 In 1960 he was included in the Central Committee of the party (a position he would hold until 1982).
 He was the PPS Secretary for International Relations during 1962–1963.
 1963-1965 he served as Secretary of Press and Publicity of the party 1963-1965 and Secretary of Organization 1965–1968.
 In 1968 he was the PPS candidate for governor of Oaxaca.